The Cloak of Conformity and the Corset of Expectation

 I do, of course, illustrate this with a liberal sprinkling of my own images.
 The presentation also touches on a few of the concepts from my recently published book The Odd Piece.

-I give both face to face and virtual talks to various organisations including camera clubs, community associations and charities.
+I give talks to various organisations including camera clubs, community associations and charities.
 If you would like more information on how to book a talk, then please leave a message via my Contact Page.

 "Your images and your story are inspirational.
 A lot of your more recent works, including 2nd & 3rd distinction panels are truly original.
 It's so rare to see something new in art that nobody else has done."